albertho425/albertho425/README.md

 :smiley: I'm in IT, technical writing, and web development.

-:v: 🇺🇸 Washington State resident.
-I have 🇺🇸 and 🇨🇦 work permits and social security.
-I'm looking for my next **full time job in the US.**
+:us: Washington State resident.
+I have 🇺🇸 and 🇨🇦 work permits.
+I'm looking for my next **full time job in the :us: **

 :computer: I'm currently implemnting a new learning management system, migrating a website, and building *CRUD* web apps